Exclusive: CDP consortium's bid to value Atlantia unit at 9 billion euros - sources

 The negotiations are part of an effort to end a political dispute over Autostrade’s motorway concession triggered by the bridge disaster, which killed 43 people on Aug.
 14, 2018.

+The offer is expected to be sent to Atlantia on Wednesday, a third source said, adding that CDP will hold the 51% of the vehicle that will acquire the stake.

-Atlantia, which is controlled by the Benetton family, will hold a board meeting on Friday to assess the offer.
+Atlantia, which is controlled by the Benetton family, will hold a board meeting on Friday to assess the offer and could decide to call a shareholders’ meeting to vote on the proposal if it deems it interesting.

-On Monday evening, CDP adjourned its board meeting decision to Tuesday to give time for Macquarie and Blackstone to get internal approvals for the detailed offer.
+As an alternative, Atlantia’s board may reject it and press on with a plan to demerge the motorway unit from the group, betting on a better offer in the coming months.

+Minority investors in Atlantia, including hedge fund TCI, have criticized the involvement of CDP in the sale of the unit, adding the value of Autostrade is more than 12 billion euros.

-Additional reporting by Stephen Jewkes.
-Editing by Giulia Segreti and Mark Potter
+Reporting by Francesca Landini and Giuseppe Fonte in Milan; Additional reporting by Stephen Jewkes in Milan; Editing by Mark Potter and Matthew Lewis

 Our Standards: The Thomson Reuters Trust Principles.